isomerpages/moe-meridiansec/_our-achievements/Success Stories.md

 			<p>Three of our students received the Singapore Olympic Foundation – Peter Lim Scholarship for their achievements in football.<br><br>They are Nur Alisha Binte Aidit (Sec 1A2), Zakaria Syari Bin Aidit (Sec 4T1) and Muhammad Haziq Bin Rosni (Sec 5A1).</p>
 			<img src="/images/ss9.jpg"
      style="width:60%">
+			<h4>Represent Singapore at the Bayern Youth Cup World Finals in Munich</h4>
+			<p>Nur Muhammad Asis Ijilrali, Sec 3A1, was featured in the Straits Times.
+He was one of the 16 players shortlisted to represent Singapore at the Bayern Youth Cup World Finals in Munich in May.
+Congratulations and all the best!</p>
     </div>
 	</li>
 </ul>